rolve/gitlab-tools/README.md

 and password for this one time.~~ (This is currently broken for newer versions of GitLab.)

-Note that all commands can be executed repeatedly without changing previously created or published things (they are [idempotent](https://en.wikipedia.org/wiki/Idempotence)).
+Note that all commands can be executed repeatedly without changing previously created or published things (they are _[idempotent](https://en.wikipedia.org/wiki/Idempotence)_).
 This is handy if students join later; in that case, just add them to the course file (see below) and run previously executed commands again.
-The commands detect existing projects, members, and published templates and skip these.
+The commands detect existing projects, members, and published files and directories and skip these.

 ### Create individual projects